awsdocs/aws-transfer-user-guide/doc_source/API_ImportHostKey.md

 Required: No

  ** [HostKeyBody](#API_ImportHostKey_RequestSyntax) **   <a name="TransferFamily-ImportHostKey-request-HostKeyBody"></a>
-The public key portion of an SSH key pair\.
+The private key portion of an SSH key pair\.
  AWS Transfer Family accepts RSA, ECDSA, and ED25519 keys\.
 Type: String
 Length Constraints: Maximum length of 4096\.